-Each Sub-Fund will make dividend distributions except where over 60% of the Sub-Fund's property has been invested throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
-A fund that makes interest distributions is referred to as a Bond Fund and a fund that makes dividend distributions is referred to as an Equity Fund.
+Each Sub-Fund will make dividend distributions except where over 60% of the Sub-Fund's property has been invested at all times throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
+A Sub-Fund that makes interest distributions is referred to as a "Bond Fund" and a Sub-Fund that makes dividend distributions is referred to as an "Equity Fund".